zainamir-98/zainamir-98/README.md

 - ⚗️ My current side-project: TBD.
 - 🌱 Learning: Advanced ML and DSP techniques for sensor data processing, German A2.
 - 📫 Reach me at: [LinkedIn](https://www.linkedin.com/).
-- 📖 Currently reading: The Picture of Dorian Gray, Oscar Wilde.

 If you're interested in intelligent sensing topics, you can check out my pinned repositories in which I have used radar and camera sensors for health sensing and enhanced human-machine interaction topics.
 Viel Spaß beim Stöbern!